statamic/docs/content/collections/docs/assets.md

 ```

 :::tip
-You should consider version controling these files if you plan to set data like alt tags and focal points.
+You should consider version controlling these files if you plan to set data like alt tags and focal points.
 Make sure your efforts are preserved.
 :::

 ## Containers